sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 ## Modify the orders API within ACE

-1. On the Developer Machine, open a Terminal session.
-Note that you will be signed in as _student_, and placed in directory _/home/student_.
+1. On the Developer Machine, go back to the Terminal session and navigate to directory _/home/student_.
 1. Start the Ace Toolkit by executing `./ace-v11.0.0.3/ace toolkit`.
 Note that the ACE Toolkit may start as a tiny window on the screen.
 Use the cursor to grab the corner of this screen and expand it.
  ![](./images/cipdemo/ace-tiny-toolkit-start.jpg)